Debricked CLI

 Build failures

 These are likely due to local configurations.
-If the build step fails, it is recommended to build your project as usual in your environment and skip step 1 above, i.e. just copy external dependencies to
+If the build step fails, it is recommended to build your project as usual in your environment and skip step 1 above, i.e. just copy external dependencies to .debrickedTmpFolder

-and rundebricked callgraph --no-build
+and run debricked callgraph --no-build

 on your built project.
 Make sure all .class files are available.